MohammadTabbaby/MohammadTabbaby/README.md

 ### 👨‍💻 About Me

-I'm a junior engineer with a solid foundation in the full software development lifecycle — from full‑stack development (Spring Boot, Django, Angular) to DevOps and cloud fundamentals (AWS, Kubernetes, CI/CD).
-I’m passionate about automation, building reliable systems, and continuously learning new technologies.
-Currently seeking a junior position where I can contribute to impactful projects and grow alongside a dynamic team.
+DevOps Engineer and full-stack developer with a Master's in Cloud Computing and DevOps, and hands-on experience designing and deploying cloud-native infrastructure.
+Skilled in container orchestration (Docker, Kubernetes, Helm), CI/CD pipelines (Jenkins, GitHub Actions, SonarQube), and infrastructure monitoring (Prometheus, Grafana) — with a full-stack foundation across Angular, Node.js, Spring Boot, and Django.

-- 🔭 I’m currently exploring advanced DevOps practices and working on personal projects to deepen my cloud‑native skills.
+- 🔭 Currently exploring advanced DevOps practices and personal projects to deepen my cloud-native skills.
-- 🌱 I’m also expanding my knowledge in infrastructure as code (Terraform) and monitoring stacks (Prometheus/Grafana).
+- 🌱 Expanding into infrastructure as code (Terraform) and monitoring stacks (Prometheus/Grafana).
 - 👨‍💻 All of my projects are available below — feel free to explore!
-- 📝 I occasionally share insights on [dev.to](https://dev.to/mohammadtb) and [LinkedIn](https://www.linkedin.com/in/mohamed-tababi-6456b92a8).
+- 📝 I occasionally share insights on [dev.to](https://dev.to/mohammadtb) and [LinkedIn](https://linkedin.com/in/mohammadtabbaby).

 ---